John Scolinos retired after coaching baseball for 42 years. In 1996, he asked more than 4000 baseball coaches the following questions:

 Before passing away in 2009, Scolinos imparted much coaching wisdom over the years that is still useful in all areas of life.
 While times have changed, people still count on quality and safety standards for air travel, automakers, restaurants, schools, hospitals, hotels, etc.

-Click here to read the entire article, which was originally published in the Chattanooga Times Free Press on January 13, 2019.
+Click here to read the entire article, which originally published in the Chattanooga Times Free Press on January 13, 2019.